 Orphan pages: An orphan page is a page that has no link to it within your site.
 It does not take advantage of your popularity.
 Adding a link to such a page will make it accessible to your visitors, and to search engines.

 The more you optimize all these aspects, the better your SEO score will be.
 It is a technical and time-consuming process.
 If you do not have the internal expertise to carry out this type of audit on a regular basis, consider outsourcing.
-OneClick IT Solutions is recognized as one of the best digital marketing company in India.
+OneClick IT Consultancy is recognized as one of the best digital marketing company in USA and India.
 Our digital marketing experts can help you with all aspects of the technical SEO process.
 It is essential for your site to deliver its full potential.
 Once the technical parameters of SEO are set up, you no longer have to worry about it, unlike On-page and Off-page which are perpetual tasks.